athomasoriginal/vim-alabaster/README.md

 ## Editing Colors

+* Looking for the syntax highlight group?
+  * Place your cursor over a character or word
+  * type `:Inspect`
+    > The above will show you the names of the highlight groups captured
-- StatusLine
+* StatusLine
-  - There are different modes and we can color them via the `generate` script.
+  * There are different modes and we can color them via the `generate` script.
-- [Modifying Color Scheme Best Practices]
+* [Modifying Color Scheme Best Practices]
-  - The color scheme not exactly right?
+  * The color scheme not exactly right?
 This guide can help in allowing you to customize for yourself before suggesting an upstream change.
-- Colors to consider
+* Colors to consider
-  - Cursor color
+  * Cursor color
-    - This should standout so you can quickly find where you are
+    * This should standout so you can quickly find where you are
-  - Search Highlight
+  * Search Highlight
-    - Note that it should complement the cursor color.
+    * Note that it should complement the cursor color.
-  - Number column to the left
+  * Number column to the left
-    - We can fade these a little more.
+    * We can fade these a little more.
 Not a priority.

 ## Iterm2 Users

-- The cursor colour is controlled in iterm2 settings
+* The cursor colour is controlled in iterm2 settings
-  - preferences >  profiles > colors > cursor colors
+  * preferences >  profiles > colors > cursor colors

 ## Markdown Syntax Highlighting

-- Notice that `inline`, **emphasis** and _italics_ etc are the `green_gray`
+* Notice that `inline`, **emphasis** and _italics_ etc are the `green_gray`
-  - Tonsky's (sublime as the example) doesn't actually highlight the words themselves, but rather the wrapping characters.
+  * Tonsky's (sublime as the example) doesn't actually highlight the words themselves, but rather the wrapping characters.
 I switched to the words themselves because I like them to standout as I often refer back to these words to be sure they are indeed things that deserve "special".